imyourmanzi/mattmanzi.com/src/routes/projects/data/tictacsweeper_deepdive.md

-As I mentioned, this project started out as a reverse-engineering exercise.
-The professor gave us his undocumented assembly code that ran a normal game of tic tac toe on a 3x3 board and tasked us with figuring out how it worked and then expanding its functionality.
-The gameplay was straightforward, but there was this strange block of data in his source code:
+This project started out as a reverse engineering exercise.
+The professor gave us his undocumented assembly code that ran a normal game of tic tac toe on a 3x3 board and “tasked us” with figuring out how it worked and then expanding its functionality.
+The gameplay was straightforward, but there was this strange block of data in his source code that will be the main focus of this deep dive.

 ```nasm
 a  db   2,1,6,3,8,4,9,9, \